verdaux/BookNotes/Impressors 5.md

 - [ ] You have chosen to decorate yourself like that.
 - [ ] You've got a vigorous fire of youth in your eyes.
 - [ ] I would comfortably sacrifice passing through doorways for that
 - [ ] Thank you for allowing me to set foot in your kingdom
+- [ ] As a universally liked person, that concerns me.